-For the fall 2017 semester a $400 deposit is required in order to reserve a housing space.
+For the Fall 2018 semester a $400 deposit is required in order to reserve a housing space.
 Rooms are going fast; apply today!

 Click below to fill out the housing interest form.
 If you are planning on a specific roommate please add their name in the space provided.
 Roommates will be paired based on the criteria below.
 You will be notified about your room confirmation after we receive your deposit.

 The deposit will be credited to the returning student’s next semester tuition invoice.
-Ancilla College’s room and meal plan rate is $4,600 per semester.
+Ancilla College’s room and meal plan rate is $4,800 per semester, double occupancy.

 TERMS AND CONDITIONS OF OCCUPANCY – ROOM & BOARD CONTRACT